Have questions? We're here.

 Option 1 – Morning experience: Pisa – more than a leaning tower

 Renowned for its iconic Leaning Tower, Pisa offers far more than a quirky architectural icon.
 Once a powerful maritime republic, it flourished on Mediterranean trade and naval strength.
-Pisa's golden age in the 11th and 12th centuries brought immense wealth, although that was not to last as the Arno River silted up, cutting the city off from the sea and dimming its influence.
+Pisa’s golden age in the 11th and 12th centuries brought immense wealth, although that was not to last as the Arno River silted up, cutting the city off from the sea and dimming its influence.
 This prosperity funded the creation of the precinct known as Piazza dei Miracoli, home to the Romanesque Cathedral, baptistery, and the famous bell tower.
-Its early designers, the Pisano family, helped shape the precinct's artistic legacy by blending architectural styles that influenced generations of Tuscan artists.
-However, the Leaning Tower began tilting soon after construction started, due to its shallow foundation and soft subsoil, which were unable to support the weight.
-Adding extra floors only worsened the lean, but the flaw became Pisa's most enduring symbol.
-Travel to Pisa by coach, then hop aboard a tourist train that takes you straight to the Piazza.
-You can have time to explore at your leisure, soaking in the history and artistry of Pisa before returning to the ship for lunch.
+Its early designers, the Pisano family, helped shape the precinct’s artistic legacy, blending architectural styles that influenced generations of Tuscan artists, even though the Leaning Tower began tilting soon after construction started, its shallow foundation and soft subsoil unable to support the weight.
+Adding extra floors only worsened the lean, but the flaw became Pisa’s most enduring symbol.
+You travel to Pisa by coach, then hop aboard a tourist train that takes you straight to the Piazza.
+You have time to explore at your leisure, soaking in the history and artistry of Pisa before returning to the ship for lunch.

 Option 2 – Full-day experience: San Gimignano

 When filmmakers look to Italy for locations, they often stop at the Tuscan gem of San Gimignano.
-Tea with Mussolini, A Portrait of a Woman, Gladiator, Life is Beautiful, The English Patient, and Under the Tuscan Sun all feature scenes shot here.
+Tea with Mussolini, A Portrait of a Woman, Gladiator, Life is Beautiful, The English Patient and Under the Tuscan Sun all feature scenes shot here.
 San Gimignano itself is a work of art.
-The town's medieval architecture serves as a backdrop for everything Tuscan, with artisan shopfronts displaying everything superb about Italian food, and cafes offering the best Italian cuisine.
+The town’s medieval architecture serves as a backdrop for everything Tuscan, with artisan shopfronts displaying everything that is superb about Italian food, and cafes offering the best Italian cuisine.
 Even its streets and cobblestone alleys wind in a way that makes every corner worthy of exploration.
-And not to mention its towers.
-It is the town's 14 remaining medieval towers that proudly rise above its skyline, preserving the town's feudal appearance and confirming San Gimignano as the superlative of Tuscan towns.
-Your local guide offers you an introductory walk, before time to explore at your own pace allows you to browse the abundant 'foodie shopfronts', choose a tower to climb or sit in a cafe and watch the world go by – Tuscan style.
+And to mention its towers?
+It is the town’s 14 remaining medieval towers proudly rising above its skyline, which preserve the town’s feudal appearance and confirm San Gimignano as the superlative of Tuscan towns.
+Your local guide offers an introductory walk, before time to explore at your own pace allows you to browse the abundant ‘foodie shopfronts’, choose a tower to climb or simply sit in a cafe and watch the world go by – Tuscan style.

 Option 3 – Full-day experience: The Rebirth of Florence